Shoal Creek making push to host 2022 PGA Championship - Shelby County Reporter

 “We are obviously very interested in hosting and would be delighted to host the PGA Championship again in 2022,” said the club’s director of tournaments Brad Bailey.
 “I know it would be a phenomenal event for Shelby County, the city of Birmingham and Alabama.
 I know the community would support it, as they have with every other golf event that we’ve had.”

-Built by Hall Thompson and designed by Jack Nicklaus back in 1975, and opened two years later in 1977.
-The course has since played host to the PGA Championship twice (1984 and 1990), the 1986 U.S. Amateur, the 2008 U.S. Junior Amateur, the Regions Tradition from 2011-2015, and most recently the U.S. Women’s Open in 2018.
+Built by Hall Thompson and designed by Jack Nicklaus back in 1975, and opened two years later in 1977, the course has since played host to the PGA Championship twice (1984 and 1990), the 1986 U.S. Amateur, the 2008 U.S. Junior Amateur, the Regions Tradition from 2011-2015, and most recently the U.S. Women’s Open in 2018.

 “Just from an economic impact, it would be the biggest thing to happen in some time,” Bailey said of the potential.
 “We would love to be able to host that and have everybody here to enjoy Shoal Creek again.
 It’s in our DNA to host tournaments, and we feel we are equipped to do it in a short period of time.”